SukkaW/OpenCore-Document-zh_Hans/source/8-misc.md

 - `Apple` --- Apple boot management is used if available.
 Otherwise `Builtin` mode is used.

 Upon success `External` mode will entirely disable all boot management in OpenCore except policy enforcement.
 In `Apple` mode it may additionally bypass policy enforcement.
-To implement `External` mode a custom user interface may utilise [OpenCorePkg](https://github.com/acidanthera/OpenCorePkg) `OcBootManagementLib`.
-Reference example of external graphics interface is provided in [ExternalUi](https://github.com/acidanthera/OpenCorePkg/tree/master/Tests/ExternalUi) test driver.
+See `ueficanopy` plugin for an example of a custom user interface.

 OpenCore built-in boot picker contains a set of actions chosen during the boot process.
 The list of supported actions is similar to Apple BDS and in general can be accessed by holding `action hotkeys` during boot process.
 Currently the following actions are considered: